Unleash/unleash/website/docs/user_guide/environments.md

 ### Step 1: Enable new environments for your Project

-Navigate to the project and choose the “Environments” tab.
+Navigate to the project and choose the “environments” tab.

 ![A project view showing the Environments tab.
 The UI displays three environment toggles: "default", "development", and "production".
 The "default" environment is enabled.](/img/environments_configure.png 'Configure environment for this project')